-What’s worse is when we speak to ourselves that way.
-Many caregivers unfairly judge themselves and focus on the few mistakes they’ve made rather than on all the good they’ve done.
-What you’re doing deserves praise, especially from yourself!
+Many of us unfairly judge ourselves and focus on the few mistakes we’ve made rather than on all the good we’ve done.

 6 ways to stop judging yourself as a caregiver

 1. Notice when you’re speaking negatively to yourself

 The first step is to notice when you’re talking to yourself negatively about caregiving.

 Next time you have a negative thought, take notice and write it down.

 For example, you might think “I snapped at Mom again today.
 I can’t even be patient for 5 minutes.
 I’m the worst daughter in the world.” or “Ugh!
 I forgot to buy more of Dad’s oatmeal.
 I’m so stupid!”

 Even though you’re noticing when these thoughts happen, it’s important not to beat yourself up just for having them.

 Too often, these thoughts automatically fly through our brains and we hardly notice how harshly we speak to ourselves.